 This web page allows users to create scatter plots and, optionally, linear regression parameters for any user-selected pair of parameters of the hourly or high resolution OMNI data set.
-That is, users may obtain an equation of the form Y = aX + b, where Y and X are user selected from the list of OMNI parameters.
+That is, users may obtain an equation of the form Y = aX + b and a corresponding cross correlation coefficient, where X and Y are user selected from the list of OMNI parameters.

 Users specify a time span and time resolution over which to do the analysis.
 Users may choose to exclude from the analysis any points for which Y values and/or X values lie outside user-specified range(s).
 In fact, users can exclude points for which any OMNI parameter(s) lie outside user-specified range(s).